These groups are stopping mass extinction

 John D. Sutter is a columnist for CNN Opinion who focuses on climate change and social justice.
 Follow him on Snapchat, Twitter and Facebook or subscribe to his email newsletter.

-(CNN)The audience response -- which is to say, your response -- to CNN's "Vanishing" series has been overwhelming.
+(CNN)The audience response to CNN's "Vanishing" series has been overwhelming.

-The project on mass extinction showed that three quarters of all species could disappear in the next couple centuries if we humans don't drastically chance our relationship with nature.
+The project on mass extinction showed that three quarters of all species could disappear in the next couple centuries if we humans don't drastically change our relationship with nature.

 "I have read your Vanishing page on CNN.
 I was so surprised about what is happening in the world," a 13-year-old wrote in an email to me.
 "I am shook and devastated.
 I knew that some animals were going extinct but not three quarters of all animals.
 I was wondering if you know any opportunities for teenagers or young adults to work or help stop the sixth mass extinction.
 Also, are there any ways I could help spread the word about this to the country or even to the world?"